Director's viewfinder: Traditional

-The most traditional director's viewfinder looks like a short telescope, can be held easily in one hand and is often seen hanging from a lanyard on the director's neck.
+The most traditional and iconic director's viewfinder looks like a short telescope, can be held easily in one hand and is often seen hanging from a lanyard on the director's neck.
 Sometimes called a "Tewe" in Europe (after a German company that manufactured them).
-The functionality of these devices is limited in that they only assist in observing the field of view of the lenses that will be used on the motion picture camera but not the characteristics of that lens.
-This type of viewfinder allows the user to select multiple camera formats, aspect ratios and focal lengths within a specific range.
+The functionality of these devices is limited in that they at best approximate the field of view of the lenses that will be used on the motion picture camera, but not the optical characteristics of that lens.
+This type of viewfinder allows the user to view a limited combination of camera format, aspect ratio and focal length.

-Early blimped motion picture film cameras like the Mitchell Camera BNCR were not reflex finder cameras.
-Instead, a viewfinder similar in concept to the Alan Gordon Mark Vb bolted to the side of the camera was employed by the camera operator to frame a shot when filming.
-In between takes, the camera could be "racked over" to allow viewing of the actual taking lens.
+Early non-reflex motion picture film cameras like the Mitchell Camera BNCR used a viewfinder similar in concept to the traditional director's viewfinder.
+Attached to the side of the camera, it was employed by the camera operator to frame a shot while filming.
+In between takes, the camera could be "racked over" to allow the camera operator, director or cinematographer to view the actual taking lens.

-Lens finder
+Lens finder (optical)

-The second type, also called a director's viewfinder but sometimes referred to as a lens finder, is a larger device than the traditional viewfinder and employs the lenses that are intended to be used on the motion picture camera.
-These allow both the director and cinematographer to not only observe the field of view but also the character of the lens in terms of depth of field, optical aberration and general subjective "feel".
-These devices are still common on film sets, allowing shots to be framed without having to use the motion picture camera as a viewing device.
-Lens finders are camera format specific and require the lenses that will be used in production.
-They can only be viewed by one individual at a time.
+Cynthia Pusheck holding a Panavision lens mounted on a pentafinder.

+The lens finder, sometimes referred to as a pentafinder or simply the director's viewfinder, is an optical device that employs the lenses that are intended to be used on the motion picture camera.